A clear, repeatable structure that teachers and children can trust.

 We do

 Teacher and children work through examples together, building confidence step by step.
-Mini whiteboards mean every child is involved and the teacher can see instantly who’s secure and who needs more support.
+Mini whiteboards help every child stay involved.

 You do

-Children work independently, applying what they’ve learned.
-Because the step is small and the prerequisites are secure, success on first attempt is the design goal, not the exception.
+Children work independently, applying what they have learned.
+Because the step is small and the prerequisites are secure, success is designed in.

 Progress Drives: over 1,200 small steps from Early Years to Year 6

-Steps are mapped to age-related expectations term by term, so teachers can see which steps need to be secured each term to keep learners on track.
-But crucially, children work from where they actually are, not where the calendar says they should be.
+Steps are mapped to age-related expectations term by term, so teachers can see which steps need to be secured each term.
+Children still work from where they actually are, not where the calendar says they should be.

 See Progression & Fluency →